kurt-krueckeberg/php-translation-and-dictionary-rest-api-classes/design.md

 - What is common across services, what differs and how?
 - Make code driven by the xml settings as unintelligent as possible.

+The goal is xml-driven that will be put in Translator.php code, and the elimnation of GuzzleAPIWrapper entirely.

 ### Examples

 ```xml